What "monitor my marketing data" actually means

 An agent isn't an LLM with a system prompt.
 It's an LLM with tools.
 The shape of the tools determines the shape of the agent.
 The mistake is to give the agent broad tools ("run any GAQL query") and hope.
 The right move is narrow tools that hand the agent specific evidence on demand.

 get_facts(filter)— return findings the lint engine produced.
 Filterable by severity, kind, paired/unpaired.get_maturity_scorecard()— return per-platform 0-4 scores plus the level transitions and what's required to reach the next.trace_event(event_name)— return the chain: dataLayer push → GTM tag → outbound network hit → response status.
 The agent uses this to investigate one thing rather than swim through everything.get_gtm_tag(tag_id)— return the GTM tag config (triggers, parameters, blocking conditions).
-Read-only at the advisor level.propose_advice(advice_objects)— terminal tool.
+Read-only at the observation tiers.propose_advice(advice_objects)— terminal tool.
 The agent emits the final ranked recommendations with rationale + fix steps.
 The session ends here.

 Eval harness — how you know it's actually working